Chapter 5: The Seal and the Mark

 The Seal as Protection

 The seal is not merely identification.
 It is protection.
-Scripture consistently shows God marking His people before destruction falls.
+Scripture shows God marking His people before destruction falls.

 Ezekiel 9 records God’s instruction before Jerusalem’s judgment: